cds-snc/gcds-docs/src/en/components/radio/design.md

 ### Help a person understand how to use radios

 - Avoid assuming a person will know how to use a radio.
-- Use the fieldset’s hint text to include a cue for users unfamiliar with radios so they know they can only make a single selection.
-For example, 'Select the response that best applies'.
+- Use the fieldset's hint text to include a cue for users unfamiliar with radios so they know they can only make a single selection.
+For example, "Select the response that best applies".
 - Avoid pre-selecting a radio option.
 This makes it more likely that users will miss a question and submit a wrong answer.